atet/learn/sed/README.md

 ```

 * If you haven't seen raw HTML code, it's basically a language of organized and nested elements that describe a webpage
-* Though the code above could be all in one line, it's industry standard to make it look a bit nice with line breaks and tab spacing
+* Though the HTML code above could all be in one line and still work, it's best practice to make it readable with line breaks and tab spacing for editing
-* The HTML is ultimately instructions for your web browser to render a web page:
+* This HTML code is ultimately instructions for your web browser to render it into a nice looking web page:
+   * Try opening `chuck.html` in your favorite web browser

 [![.img/step06a.png](.img/step06a.png)](#nolink)

-### HTML format
+### 6.2.
+HTML format

 * Looking back at the raw HTML, let's look at the meat of the HTML table:
    * The commands below first takes the first 35 lines of the file `chuck.html` with `head` then pipes it into `tail` to only output the last eight lines